evidence-dev/template/pages/index.md

 `[my-project]/pages/index.md`.

-👉 Change some text and save the file to see it update instantly.
+👉 Open this file, change some text and save it to see this page update instantly.

 # Connect to a Database
 👉 Connect to a database in the **Settings** menu.
 For this tutorial, choose a **SQLite** database and enter the filename `needful_things`.